Facts of the Trip

 Carrying enough clothes and equipment for the 12-day mountain by lowering the weight is challenging.
 We advise you to pack the following clothes and equipment.

-Clothing: Thermal base layers, trekking shirts, trousers, waterproof jacket and pants, down jacket, underwear, warm gloves, woolen hat, and sun hat.
+Clothing: Thermal base layers, trekking shirts, trousers, waterproof jackets and pants, down jacket, underwear, warm gloves, woolen hat, and sun hat.

 Footwear: Trekking boots, sandals for evenings, and thermal socks.